learn-co-students/West-se-022221/36-ar-review/README.md

 ## Aggregate and Association Methods

-#### Actor

-- `Actor#roles`
-  - should return a collection of all the roles that the actor has played
-- `Actor#movies`
-  - should return a collection of all the movies that the actor has performed in

 #### Veterinarian
 - `Veterinarian#patients_name` returns an array of pet names from pets that have an appointments with this veterinarian